Skip to main content

 Morpho Vault V2 Liquidity

-Morpho Vault V2 works similarly to Morpho Vault V1 regarding liquidity โ€” your assets are actively deployed to generate yield, not sitting idle.
+in Morpho Vault V2, your assets are actively deployed to generate yield, not sitting idle.

 Morpho Vaults V2 make liquidity available to withdraw to users via its own idle market (liquidity stored in the vault contract) or liquidity adapter.
 Liquidity adapter is usually a highly liquid market used to make liquidity available to withdraw in the Morpho vault V2 idle market.
 It is one of the curator goal to maintain sufficient liquidity in vault's idle market and liquidity adapter to satisfy users withdrawal needs.